thm-mni-ii/Object-and-Edge-Detection-on-Entity-Relationship-Diagrams/README.md

     - Download the SAM weights from [here](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth) and place them in the `weights` folder.

+    - Download the TrOCR weights from [here]() and place them in the `weights` folder.

+### Automatic Installation for Linux/Unix

+To set up the project automatically, including creating a virtual environment, installing `poetry`, downloading all required dependencies, and fetching the necessary weights, run the `setup.sh` script with the following commands:

+1. **Make the script executable** (if needed):
+    ```sh
+    chmod +x setup.sh
+    ```

+2. **Run the script**:
+    ```sh
+    source setup.sh
+    ```

+This will handle everything, including setting up the environment and downloading required files, so the project is ready to use.

 ## Running the Code

-Before executing the code, update the file `erd_detection/main.py` at lines 22 and 29 with the appropriate paths.
+Before executing the code, update the file `erd_detection/main.py` at lines 24, 31 and 41 with the appropriate paths.
+(This step is not required if you use setup.sh)

 To execute the code, use the following command in the project directory: